 When REST Is a Good Fit

-Take one small workflow you already understand and list the nouns first.
-If you can name the resources clearly, the REST design usually gets easier fast.
+Take a small workflow you already understand and list the nouns first.
+In a study app you might map problems, attempts, and students before thinking about endpoint details — that usually produces a cleaner design than starting with a long list of actions.
+If you can name the resources clearly, the REST design tends to come together fast.

 Need help with a problem?